holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 ## Update your package dependencies

+The most recent versions of these dependencies can be found on the [Holochain 0.5 compatibility table](/resources/compatibility/holochain-0.5/).

 ### Rust

 Update the `hdk` and `hdi` version strings in the project's root `Cargo.toml` file: